mpg-age-bioinformatics/shell-genomics-edamame/README.md

 - Google - if you don't know how to do something, try Googling it.
 Other people have probably had the same question.
 - Learn by doing.
 There's no real other way to learn this than by trying it out.
-Write your next paper in nano (really emacs or vi), open pdfs from the command line, automate something you don't really need to automate.
+Write your next paper in nano, open pdfs from the command line, automate something you don't really need to automate or actually do.